 And if they decide to take away our jobs and our income, along with our freedom, there needs to be an exceptionally outstanding reason for it - is there?

 In my last column (The Trial of the People - https://www.kjmtoday.com/single-post/2020/04/06/The-Trial-of-the-People) I raised the question of what a Coronavirus actually is and whether or not any variation of a Coronavirus will kill you.
-I repeat my assertion that none, by themselves will - including Covid-19 (C19).
+I repeat my assertion that none, by themselves will - including SARS-CoV-2, which causes COVID-19 (C19).

 But C19 has been used to take away almost every freedom we had.
 Even though C19 is a very serious affliction and can lead to other infections that will kill, is it really sufficient reason to deny us our ability to have a life and to be free to lead that life?

 C19 is most certainly a reason to put in place a number of measures to restrict the chances of catching it, social distancing and limiting the numbers in shops and stores being an obvious one.
 Yet social distancing can be applied to most every part of our daily lives.
 That said, it must be pointed out that it isn’t really possible for a hairdresser to be two metres away from their customer while cutting their hair.
-One can still do other things to mitigate the chances though, including wearing a face mask.
+One can still do other things to mitigate the chances though, including wearing a face mask if really needed, where applicable and should the wearer choose to.
 Is it a reason for shutting schools?
 Children have been coughing, sneezing, spluttering and snorting over each other since children were invented but we have never hobbled education because of it.
 Yet again however, there are other things one can do to reduce the chances of infection at school, just as there are in almost every walk of life.